pods-framework/pods/readme.txt

 == Changelog ==

+= 2.3 - April 7th, 2013 =
+* Added: When using pods() function and `[pods]` shortcode, Pod and ID will be auto-detected from current post type and ID if on singular post page or in the loop
+* Added: Pods fields() method now takes two new arguments, $field and $option to get an option from a specific field
+* Added: `{@detail_url}` handling for taxonomies, users, and comments
+* Added: New find() traversal capabilities https://github.com/pods-framework/pods/issues/972
+* Added: New field() value and traversal capabilities https://github.com/pods-framework/pods/issues/971
+* Changed: Advanced Content Types have been split off into their own component which you can enable to be able to add new Advanced Content Types
+* Changed: Table-based storage for WordPress objects (Post Types, Taxonomies, Media, Users, and Comments) has been split off into it's own component which you can enable to add the table-based storage option to the Pods Add New interface
+* And many more bug fixes and enhancements, nearly 253 in total
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.2 - January 5th, 2013 =
 * Added: New 'Duplicate Field' option, that lets you copy a field's settings into a new field in the Pod editor
 * Added: New iThemes Builder component - Adds four new modules available for use in Builder Layouts -- Field Value, Form, List Items, and Single Item
 * Updated: Split up the old Pods Admin > Setup menu into two separate items -- Edit Pods and Add New
 * Fixed: Upgrade from Pods 1.x to Pods 2.x now fixed, in Pods 2.1 the upgrade wizard was not shown
-* And many more bug fixes and enhancements, nearly 90 in total
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.1 - December 7th, 2012 =
 * Pods is now WordPress 3.5 compatible as we've added a number of fixes for all the 3.5 media goodness!
 We're also working on some tighter integration with the new 3.5 media popups (thanks to the awesome work of @jchristopher) - watch for that in Pods 2.2 soon